Latest Resistance management for sustainable agriculture and improved public health

 Spodoptera exigua

-Spodoptera exigua is a highly dispersive, polyphagous species that is a serious pest of vegetable, field and flower crops.
-Susceptible crops include asparagus, cabbage, pepper, tomato, lettuce, celery, strawberry, eggplant, sugar beet, alfalfa, and cotton.
+Spodoptera exigua (Hübner) (Lepidoptera: Noctuidae) is a highly dispersive, polyphagous species that is a serious pest of vegetables, ornamentals and row crops.
+There are hundreds of known host plants including important crops like cabbages, pepper, tomato, lettuce, celery, strawberry, eggplant, sugar beet, alfalfa, and cotton

-S. exigua is native to Southeast Asia but is now found in Africa, Southern Europe, Japan, Australia and North America.
+S. exiguais native to Southeast Asia but is now found in all continents, except Antarctica.
 It lacks a diapause mechanism and can only overwinter successfully in warm regions or in greenhouses.
-Nevertheless, because of its dispersal abilities, S. exigua will regularly invade temperate areas and cause damage during the growing season.
+Nevertheless, because of its dispersal abilities, S. exiguawill regularly invade temperate areas and cause damage during the growing season.
 The larvae are gregarious and may feed in large swarms, causing devastating crop losses.
 Larvae feed on both foliage and fruit and cause contamination of the crop.
 As they mature, the larvae become solitary.
 One generation can be produced in as little as 21-24 days.

 Beet armyworm resistance profile

-Several biochemical mechanisms may contribute to the evolution of insecticide resistance in S. exigua.
-These mechanisms can act separately or in concert.
+Several biochemical mechanisms may contribute to the evolution of insecticide resistance in beet armyworm.
+These mechanisms may act separately or in concert.

 Key beet armyworm resources